Office of Research and Innovation

 Looking for a unit within the Office of Research and Innovation?
 Contact information here.

 The IRB is required to conduct continuing reviews to monitor the risk assessment of full board and expedited studies.
 This is to ensure continued protection of the rights and welfare of research participants and continued compliance with the approved protocol and research policies.
 This is accomplished through the continuing review submission form in iRIS.

-Studies expire at 11:59pm on the expiration date.
+Studies expire at 11:59 p.m. on the expiration date.
 Once a study expires, all research activities must stop, including enrollment of new participants, interaction with current participants, and analysis of identifiable data unless the IRB finds it is in the best interest of individual subjects to continue participation in research interventions or interactions.
 If the study is still open at that time, the investigator will be required to submit a continuation request to extend the study.

 When you complete a Continuing Review Application in iRIS, It’s local policy for the consent documents (if the study is open to enrollment) and the protocol to be attached to the continuing review application for the IRB to review.
 These documents are already existing in iRIS and should be pulled into the continuation review submission from iRIS rather than uploading new external documents.
 The stamped consent forms/assent forms and current protocol can be pulled into the submission follow the instructions outlined in Guide 38.

 No protocol/document changes are allowed at continuation.
 No serious adverse events (SAE) are to be submitted at continuation.
 These should be submitted separately using the form titled "Submit Serious Adverse Event Report."
 No major deviations/violations should be submitted at continuation.
 These should be submitted separately using the form titled "Submit Deviation/Violation/Misc."